What a Name

 3 bonus points for a pretty interesting chat with someone who was born into the restaurant business.
 Ralph was honest enough to make it clear that he didn't have a whole lot of choice in his career path.

-Tim, the bartender is serving up a pot of fondue.
-He came to South Lake Tahoe 30 years ago...and never left.
-Bartending is Tim's retirement and although a little quiet, he calls all the local cutsomers by name.
+Tim, the bartender is fellow, serving up our pot of fondue.
+He came to South Lake Tahoe 30 years ago and never left.
+Bartending is Tim's retirement and although a little quiet, he calls all the local customers by name.
 1 bonus for Tim!

-The cozy lounge is filled with worn wooden furniture and Swiss knickknacks.
+I loved eating our fondu in the cozy lounge, filled with worn wooden furniture and Swiss knickknacks.
 And you have to love a little bar with a stone fireplace!
 1 bonus for that!

 The dining room looks like it hasn't changed since opening day?
 Those nice flat chair backs are pretty awesome!
 Some music with a little yodeling was getting the wait staff geared up for the dinner crowd!